Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Triangularized Optimization Eigensolvers

-where $\tA = A + X_i X_i^\top = A + U_q \sqrt{-\Lambda_q} P_i S_i P_i^\top \sqrt{-\Lambda_q} U_q^\top$. $\tA$ is the original matrix $A$ zeroing out a few eigenvalues corresponding to the selected columns in $P_i$ with $1$ in $S_i$.
-Applying the similar analysis as in the case of \eqref{eq:equalityx1} to \eqref{eq:equalityxi}, we conclude that $X_{i+1}$ is of the form, $X_{i+1} = U_q \sqrt{-\Lambda_q} P_{i+1} S_{i+1} D_{i+1}$.
+where $\tA = A + X_i X_i^\top = A + U_q \sqrt{-\Lambda_q} P_i S_i^2 P_i^\top \sqrt{-\Lambda_q} U_q^\top$. $\tA$ is the original matrix $A$ zeroing out a few eigenvalues corresponding to the selected columns in $P_i$ with $\pm 1$ in $S_i$.
+Applying the similar analysis as in the case of \eqref{eq:equalityx1} to \eqref{eq:equalityxi}, we conclude that $X_{i+1}$ is of the form, $X_{i+1} = U_q \sqrt{-\Lambda_q} P_{i+1} S_{i+1}$.

-Since $q \geq p$, we have sufficient number of negative eigenpairs to be added to $X$.
+Since $q \geq p$, we have a sufficient number of negative eigenpairs to be added to $X$.
 The induction can be processed until $i = p$, and we obtain the expression for all fixed points as in the theorem.

 The stabilities of fixed points are determined by the spectrum of their Jacobian matrices of $g_1$, \ie, $\Diff g_1(X)$.
 Since both $g_1(X)$ and $X$ are matrices, the Jacobian is a 4-way tensor, which is unfolded as a matrix here.
 In order to avoid over complicated index in subscripts, we denote the matrix $g_1(X)$ as $G$.
-Notation $G_{ij}$ and $x_{ij}$ denote the element on $j$-th row and $i$-th column of $G$ and $X$ respectively.
+Notation $G_{ij}$ and $x_{ij}$ denote the $(j,i)$-th element of $G$ and $X$ respectively.
 Then the Jacobian matrix is written as a $p$-by-$p$ block matrix,